mattwebbio/pihole-disable-buttons/README.md

 direct an old device's browser to the page, and mount the device wherever you want.

 ## Installation
+You can find more detailed setup info on my blog post [here](https://blog.mattwebb.io/2018/07/08/building-a-disable-button-for-pihole-using-an-old-phone/).

 Assuming you already have a web server with PHP installed, installation takes 2 steps:

 1. Create the directory where you want to host the panel and clone the repository into it: